david1792x/notebooks/markdown/logistic_regression.md

 We can notice that there are only a few samples where the classification was incorrect, mainly when p(x) was near 0.5.
 For the dataset above, we took the parameter vector $\beta$ as given, now we will see where this parameter vector comes from and how logistic regression can transform into a linear model.

 To start off, we define the 'logit' function.
 The logit function is a way of expressing probabilities as odds, or $log$(odds) to be more precise.
 Probabilities are expressed as the ratio of an event ocurring to the total number of events.
 We use counts as a way to express events, so, if we have a count of 3 times the event happened out of 6 total events, we would have a probability of $\frac{3}{6}$, or 0.5.
 Odds are expressed as the ratio of an event ocurring to the event not ocurring.
-So in the example above, the event happened 3 times and didn't happen 3 times, so the odds would be $\frac{3}{3}$ or 1 (commonly expressed as 1 to 1 odds, as in how many times the event should happen for every time the event does not happen). we can express the odds in terms of probability with the equation: $$ odds(p) = \frac{p}{1 - p}$$ where $p$ is the probability of an event happening.
-If we analyze the range of our functions, we will quickly notice that $p \in [0, 1]$.
-If the p is really close to 0 (not very likely to happen), then $\frac{p}{1 - p}$ would approximate to 0, but on the other hand, if p is really close to 1, $\frac{p}{1 - p}$ would aproximate $\infty$, so the range of our odds function would be $odds(p) \in [0, \infty)$.
-It would be nice if we could make this range go from $- \infty$ to $\infty$ so that it has the same range as any other linear function, and it would also be nice if we could do it in a way that clearly expresses the quantification of the opposite odds, so that odds that are 3 to 1 can be easily distinguished as being the opposite of 1 to 3, since odds of 3 and 0.33 are not numerically correlated without the equation that describes them.
+So in the example above, the event happened 3 times and didn't happen 3 times, so the odds would be $\frac{3}{3}$ or 1 (commonly expressed as 1 to 1 odds, as in how many times the event should happen for every time the event does not happen). we can express the odds in terms of probability with the equation:
+$$odds(p) = \frac{p}{1 - p}$$

+where $p$ is the probability of an event happening.
+If we analyze the range of our functions, we will quickly notice that $p \in \[0, 1]$.
+If the p is really close to 0 (not very likely to happen), then $\frac{p}{1 - p}$ would approximate to 0, but on the other hand, if p is really close to 1, $\frac{p}{1 - p}$ would aproximate $\infty$, so the range of our odds function would be $odds(p) \in \[0, \infty)$.
+It would be nice if we could make this range go from $-\infty$ to $\infty$ so that it has the same range as any other linear function, and it would also be nice if we could do it in a way that clearly expresses the quantification of the opposite odds, so that odds that are 3 to 1 can be easily distinguished as being the opposite of 1 to 3, since odds of 3 and 0.33 are not numerically correlated without the equation that describes them.

 The solution?
 Take the natural logarithm of the odds, as simple as that.
 The log of the odds would give us the range that we want, and make our relationships linear, simplifying the visualizations and giving us a path to finding the linear coefficients that give us the best fitting squiggle.
-Taking the log of the odds in term of the probabilities is the logit function that we talked about, and it is expressed as: $$ logit(p) = log(\frac{p}{1-p})$$
+Taking the log of the odds in term of the probabilities is the logit function that we talked about, and it is expressed as:
+$$logit(p) = log(\frac{p}{1-p})$$

-Knowing that for our logistic function $ p(X) = \frac{1}{1 + e^{-\beta X}} $, the logit of p would be: $$ logit(p) = log(\frac{\frac{1}{1 + e^{-\beta X}}}{1 - \frac{1}{1 + e^{-\beta X}}} )$$
+Knowing that for our logistic function $p(X) = \frac{1}{1 + e^{-\beta X}}$, the logit of p would be:
+$$logit(p) = log(\frac{\frac{1}{1 + e^{-\beta X}}}{1 - \frac{1}{1 + e^{-\beta X}}})$$
 $$logit(p) = log(\frac{1}{1 + e^{-\beta X}}) - log(1 - \frac{1}{1 + e^{-\beta X}})$$
 $$logit(p) = log(\frac{1}{1 + e^{-\beta X}}) - log(\frac{1 + e^{-\beta X}-1}{1 + e^{-\beta X}})$$
 $$logit(p) = log(1) - log(1 + e^{-\beta X}) - log(e^{-\beta X}) + log(1 + e^{-\beta X})$$